2010

 We, the Japanese people, pledge our national honor to accomplish these high ideals and purposes with all our resources.

-Chapter III.
-The Environment5
+2. Chapter III.
+The Environment

 Chapter III, Article 1.
 (Rights and Responsibilities)